gabstopper/smc-python/smc-monitoring/README.rst

 Monitoring API for Security Management Center
 =============================================

+smc-python-monitoring is made of up two core capabilities:

+- Monitor, Query or view live events from the SMC
+- Pub/Sub (Subscribe) to SMC element events by supported API type

 The smc-python-monitoring API makes it possible to obtain real time monitoring information from the SMC with respects to:

 * Logs